-When trustees rely on gaining information from various contractors I often get a similar response and concern.
+When administrators rely on information from various contractors for paint projects, I frequently get a similar response and concern.
 Trustees inform me that they find it difficult to evaluate prices because:

 - The prices differ drastically.

-- The specifications or scope of work is different.
+- The specifications or scope of work are different.

 - Guarantees are unclear.